 ETSU Adult Clinic

 Students provide basic audiologic services in a setting that prioritizes clinical instruction.
 Assessment of hearing including pure-tone, speech, and tests of middle ear function, as well as hearing aid evaluations, are provided for a variety of adult patients from a large regional area.
-A special feature of this clinic relates to the hearing aid services that are provided for income-qualified families through an arrangement with the Lions’ club.
 Students are responsible for testing patients, consulting with patients and families, conferring with supervisors regarding recommendations, writing and editing patient reports, and contributing to follow-up testing and treatment plans when appropriate.

 Pediatric Diagnostic Audiology Clinic